Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Quick Start Guide to using DNA Nexus***

 This is a quick crib sheet to help bioinformaticians get up to speed with developing pipelines in DNA Nexus, it assumes familiarity with the Linux commandline.
-The :link: symbol indicates a link to an external site with additional info.
+The :link: symbol indicates an external link to more info.

+DNA Nexus is a cloud-based provider

 ***Install DNA Nexus commandline client & upload agent****